Do You Have Too Much Stuff? 8 Signs It’s Time to Let Go

 - Donate on the regular.
 Think of those in need and how they can benefit from your excess books, blankets, towels, toys, and gently used clothes.
 Have a “drop-zone” of items you no longer need (for example, I keep a couple of grocery bags in my garage to hold outgrown clothes or toys); then take items to your local Goodwill or donation center once a month.

-Belongings are a part of an everyday existence but in our material-driven and consumeristic world, having too much stuff can become a problem.
-You want a balance of needed and enjoyed things without overwhelming your space, both physical and mental.
+Belongings are a natural part of everyday life — but in a world that constantly pushes us to buy more and accumulate more, having too much stuff can quietly take a toll.
+What you really want is a balance of things that are needed and enjoyed, without overwhelming your physical space or your mental one.